Genesis-Embodied-AI/gs-madrona/README.md

 - Output rendering results to video files

 ## Supported Platforms and Environments
-**gs-madrona** should be compatible with any linux distribution and Python>=3.10, however, It has been tested only with Ubuntu 22.04 and Ubuntu 24.04 with python 3.10 and 3.12.
+**gs-madrona** should be compatible with any linux distribution and Python>=3.10.
+However, it has been tested only with Ubuntu 22.04 and Ubuntu 24.04 with python 3.10 and 3.12.
 The rendering pipeline also high depends on CUDA, so an NVIDIA graphics card with CUDA 12+ support is required for running it.
 There is no plan to extend supported platforms at the moment.

 ## Performance